Delavan Theatres

 In 1999, newspapers reported that theatre operator Carmike Cinemas was sued by Standard Theatres of Brookfield, Wisconsin (which no longer operated theatres) for leaving the Delavan Theatre in unsatisfactory condition after vacating its tenancy.

 After being listed on the real-estate market for some time, the Delavan Theatre was sold in about 2006 to the River Of Life Christian Church of Williams Bay, Wisconsin.
 They assembled some historic photos of the Delavan Theatre on its website, including construction photos and interior scenes.
-By early-2020, the church had vacated the building and moved on to 1220 S. Shore Drive.
+By summer of 2019, the church had vacated the building and moved on to 1220 S. Shore Drive.
+The name on the marquee became Delavan Theatres, but its use is unknown.

 Contributed by Louis Rugani